|

 Most banks recognise clubs and societies as a small market,

 in which the Co-Op probably has a large share.
-They have a Unity
+Unity Trust bank

 interest than these,